 Jean-Pierre and Luc Dardenne (b.
-1951 and 1954) are a celebrated sibling filmmaker team from Belgium that rose to fame in 1999 when they won their first of two Golden Palms at the Cannes Film Festival with “Rosetta,” which also launched the career of then 17-year old and debuting screen actress Émilie Dequenne.
+1951 and 1954) are an outstanding sibling filmmaker team from Belgium that rose to fame in 1999 when they won their first of two Golden Palms at the Cannes Film Festival with “Rosetta,” which also launched the career of then 17-year old and debuting screen actress Émilie Dequenne.

-They have a specific working method of their own which involves intense preparation, and a rehearsal period which can last up to four weeks or more.
+They have a specific working method of their own which involves intense preparation and a rehearsal period that can last up to four weeks or more.
 But once they start shooting, they start from scratch.
 “We do pretty much what we’ve been rehearsing, but not always: the rehearsals help us to modify certain details,” they once told me.

 So here they are, each one a wonderful work of art, along with comments.
 For the record, Mr. Dardenne’s introductions are edited and condensed.

 “Le gamin au vélo” (2011, a.k.a.
 “The Kid With a Bike“)